joebmz98/MC8P-Mini-MIDI-Controller/README.md

 ### **1. Flashing the Firmware**
 - Install **Arduino IDE**
 - Install required libraries (see Building from Source section)
-- Open the `.ino` file in Arduino IDE
+- Open the `.ino` file in Arduino IDE | There are two files - one for NANO and one for Pro Micro
 - Select your board (**Arduino NANO R3/R4 or ProMicro**)
 - Upload the firmware